opengovern/hub/ui/src/pages/setup/github.md

    - Choose an expiration for the token by selecting **Expiration** and picking a default option or entering a custom date.

 5. **Select Required Scopes**:
-   - Ensure you select the following scopes to grant Opencomply the necessary access:
+   - Ensure you select the following scopes to grant opencomply the necessary access:
      - `repo`
      - `read:org`
      - `read:packages`